-Nutrients are substances in food that are primarily responsible for providing an energy source to run the system of a living organism independently of its structural organisation.
+Nutrients are substances in food that are primarily responsible for providing an energy source to run the system of a living organism independently of its structural organization.

 wHY IS EATING A WELL BALANCED AND NUTRITIOUS DIET IMPORTANT TO US?

-Ok lets start the ball rolling by first qualifying that When I say “diet,” I am not referring to some new fad, scheduled plan or calorie counter.
-People tend to get tensed at the mention of the word “diet” and turn away from the subject feeling as though they are going to be sold something or asked to do the impossible!
+People tend to get tensed at the mention of the word, “diet,” and turn away from the subject.
+Probably feeling as though they are going to be sold something or asked to do the impossible!

-All I would ask is that when you read this article please replace the word “diet” in your head by thinking of the words:-
+However, all that I ask is that when you read this article please replace the word “diet” in your head by thinking of the words:-

-Nature’s nourishment for the mind and body and mother earths gift of natural medicine attuned to the human condition.
+Nature’s nourishment for the mind and body, OR, Mother earth’s gift of natural medicine attuned to the human condition.

 REGULARLY EATING THE SIX TYPES OF ESSENTIAL NUTRIENTS CAN: